chdahlqvist/RSMmap/README.md

-# PyRSM
+#PyRSM

-**PyRSM** is a python package for exoplanets detection which applies the **Regime Switching Model** (RSM) framework on ADI (and ADI+SDI) sequences (see Dahlqvist et al. A&A, 2020, 633, A95).The RSM map algorithm relies on one or several **PSF subtraction techniques** to process one or multiple **ADI sequences** (or ADI+SDI) before computing a final probability map.
+**PyRSM** is a python package for exoplanets detection which applies the **Regime Switching Model** (RSM) framework on ADI (and ADI+SDI) sequences (see Dahlqvist et al. A&A, 2020, 633, A95).
+The RSM map algorithm relies on one or several **PSF subtraction techniques** to process one or multiple **ADI sequences** (or ADI+SDI) before computing a final probability map.
 Considering the large set of parameters needed for the computation of the RSM detection map (parameters for the selected PSF-subtraction techniques as well as the RSM algorithm itself), a parameter selection framework called **auto-RSM** (Dahlqvist et al., 2021 in prep) is proposed to automatically select the optimal parametrization.
 The proposed multi-step parameter optimization framework can be divided into three main steps, (i) the selection of the optimal set of parameters for the considered PSF-subtraction techniques, (ii) the optimization of the RSM approach parametrization, and (iii) the selection of the optimal set of PSF-subtraction techniques and ADI sequences to be considered when generating the final detection map.

-The *add_cube* and *add_model* functions allows to consider several ADI or ADI+SDI sequences and models to generate the cube of residuals used to compute the RSM map.
+The *add_cube* and *add_model* methods allows to consider several ADI or ADI+SDI sequences and models to generate the cube of residuals used to compute the RSM map.
 The cube should be provided by the same instrument or rescaled to a unique pixel size.
 A specific PSF should be provided for each cube.
 In the case of ADI+SDI, a single psf should be provided per cube (typically the PSF averaged over the set of frequencies, as the package does not acomodate yet 3-dimensionnal PSF).
 Five different models and two forward model variants are available.
 Each model can be parametrized separately.
-The function *like_esti* allows the estimation of a cube of likelihoods containing for each pixel and each frame the likelihood of being in the planetary or the speckle regime.
-These likelihood cubes are then used by the *probmap_esti* function to provide the final probability map based on the RSM framework.
+The method *like_esti* allows the estimation of a cube of likelihoods containing for each pixel and each frame the likelihood of being in the planetary or the speckle regime.
+These likelihood cubes are then used by the *probmap_esti* method to provide the final probability map based on the RSM framework.

-The second set of funtions regroups the four main functions used by the auto-RSM/auto-S/N framework.
+The second set of methods regroups the four main methods used by the auto-RSM/auto-S/N framework.
-The *opti_model* function allows the optimization of the PSF subtraction techniques parameters based on the minimisation of the average annulus-wise contrast.
-The *opti_RSM* function takes care of the optimization of the parameters of the RSM framework (all related to the computation of the likelihood associated to every pixels and frames).
-The third function *opti_combination*, relies on a greedy selection algorithm to define the optimal set of ADI sequences and PSF-subtraction techniques to consider when generating the final detection map using the RSM approach.
-Finally, the *opti_map* function allows to compute the final RSM detection map.
+The *opti_model* method allows the optimization of the PSF subtraction techniques parameters based on the minimisation of the average annulus-wise contrast.
+The *opti_RSM* method takes care of the optimization of the parameters of the RSM framework (all related to the computation of the likelihood associated to every pixels and frames).
+The third method *opti_combination*, relies on a greedy selection algorithm to define the optimal set of ADI sequences and PSF-subtraction techniques to consider when generating the final detection map using the RSM approach.
+Finally, the *opti_map* method allows to compute the final RSM detection map.
 The optimization of the parameters can be done using the reversed parallactic angles, blurring potential planetary signals while keeping the main characteristics of the speckle noise.
-An S/N map based code is also proposed and encompasses the *opti_model*, the *opti_combination* and the *opti_map* functions.
-For the last two functions, the SNR parameter should be set to True.
+An S/N map based code is also proposed and encompasses the *opti_model*, the *opti_combination* and the *opti_map* methods.
+For the last two methods, the SNR parameter should be set to True.

+The last set of methods regroups the methods allowing the computation of contrast curves and the characterization of a detected astrophysical signals.
+The *contrast_curve* method allows the computation of a contrast curve at a pre-defined completeness level (see Dahlqvist et al. 2021 for more details), while the *contrast_matrix* method provided contrast curves for a range of completeness levels defined by the number of fake companion injected (completeness level from 1/n_fc to 1-1/n_fc with n_fc the number of fake companions).
+This last method provides a good representation of the contrast/completeness distribution but requires a longer computation time.
+The *target_charact* method allows the estimation of the photometry and astrometry of a detected signal (see Dahlqvist et al. 2022 for more details)

 A jupyter notebook tutorial as well as a dataset of Beta Pictoris B is provided in the folder example to test the PyRSM class.
 A list of parameters for the PyRSM class and for the main functions are given below: